hornos/gridhowto/README.md

 The first root node is the master and the 2nd is the backup controller for `slurmctld` and `slurmdbd`.
 The common state directory is `/common/slurm`.
 Failover timeout is 60 s.

 ## Warewulf Cluster
 Warewulf cluster manager is a simple yet powerful cluster provision toolkit.
 It support stateless installation of compute nodes.
+The `compute` PIset is defined in `networks.yml`.
 Install and setup Warewulf:

     ./play @@root warewulf